vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/2_strIdharmapaddhati_of_tryambakayajvan/04_The_Duties_Common_to_all_Women.md

 riate sections.
 Most important, perhaps, is the notion that the possession of property is a necessary prerequisite for the performance of sacrifice; and thus that the ineligibility of women to own anything (since they themselves are 'owned; see note 10) means that they have no right to perform sacrifice (see section I).
 In addition to this, the question of whether or not a wife may earn money is raised in section IIB (pp.132-41); the wife's responsibility to manage the household accounts in section IIC (pp.168-70); her right to make religious donations (dāna) in sections IIC (pp.168–70) and IV (pp.274-6).
 But such passages merely touch on what is an extremely complex topic pursued in great detail in numerous commentaries and digests.
 The problem here is how one may reconcile apparently conflicting rulings.
 Briefly, Tryambaka proceeds as follows.

 On the one hand, there are a number of rulings that deny women the rights of ownership, inheritance and the independent disposal of property.
 According to an unattributed quotation (in fact taken from Manu), for example, 'these three-a wife, a son and a slave -are held to be without property ([a]dhanaḥ): whatever they acquire (or earn) is the property of him to whom they belong.'[^10] According to śruti, women are powerless (nirindriyā) and without inheritance (adāyādiḥ; Sdhp.25v.7-8).
-According to another quotation from Manu (attributed here to Kātyāyana), ‘women should not set aside anything (for their own use) from the property of the joint family or even from their own property (svakäd api ca vittād) without the permission of their husbands.'[^11] Regarding a woman's lack of independence in such matters (tatra svātantryābhāve), Tryambaka quotes Hārīta.
+According to another quotation from Manu (attributed here to Kātyāyana), ‘women should not set aside anything (for their own use) from the property of the joint family or even from their own property (svakād api ca vittād) without the permission of their husbands.'[^11] Regarding a woman's lack of independence in such matters (tatra svātantryābhāve), Tryambaka quotes Hārīta.
 'A woman is not entitled to independence (na strī svātantryam arhati) with regard to giving (dāne) or throwing (dhamane; lit. ‘blowing' things) away, or with regard to any particular religious matter, or with regard to taking (ādāne; i.e.

 (Manu); Sm.C.III.ii.p.584 (Manu); Subh.366/[^15] (kimcid kāryam for kāryam kimcid).

 [^10]: bhāryā putraś ca dasaś ca traya ete 'dhanaḥ smrtaḥ/ yat te samadhigacchanti yasyaite tasya tad dhanam // Sdhp.25v.6-7 < Manu VIII.416 (evādhanaḥ for ete 'dhanaḥ; yasya te for yasyai te).
 See also Sdhp.26[1] r.8–9; 26[1]v.3-4.

-[^11]: na nirhāram striyaḥ kuryuḥ kuumbād bahumadhyagāt svakad api ca vittad dhi svasya bhartur anäjñaya// Sdhp.26r.9-10 (Käty.)<Manu IX.199.
+[^11]: na nirhāram striyaḥ kuryuḥ kuumbād bahumadhyagāt svakad api ca vittad dhi svasya bhartur anājñaya// Sdhp.26r.9-10 (Kāty.)<Manu IX.199.
 See also Sdhp.25v.5-6, from section IV, pp.274-6; Sdhp.26[1]r.4 (Yājñ.).